Dartmouth Tuck has officially announced its essay questions for the 2023-2024 application cycle!

 Located in New England’s Upper Valley, Dartmouth Tuck offers small-town charm while providing the resources of a larger area.
 If you are looking to attend a smaller MBA program but still want access to a cosmopolitan mix of cultures and global connections, Dartmouth Tuck may be a great choice for you.

-In the most recent reported class profile data, Dartmouth Tuck admitted applicants with an average GMAT score of 720 and an average undergrad GPA of 3.48.
-Information on the class of 2022 also notes that 49% of students identify as female and 43% of students are international (including dual citizens and permanent residents).
+In the most recent reported class profile data, Dartmouth Tuck admitted applicants with an average GMAT score of 726 and an average undergrad GPA of 3.52.
+Information on the class of 2024 also notes that 45% of students identify as female and 43% of students are international (including dual citizens and permanent residents).

 Tuck classes are diverse by design, but our students share four common characteristics that form the basis of our admissions criteria.
 Tuck students are smart, accomplished, aware and encouraging; no two candidates are equally strong across all criteria, and you may demonstrate different strengths in different ways.

-Once again, the school asks applicants to answer three required essay questions.
-This year, Dartmouth has kept essays 1 and 2 the same as the previous Tuck application cycle but has changed essay 3.
+Once again, Tuck asks applicants to answer three required essay questions.
+This year, Dartmouth Tuck changed the wording of all three essays.

-Please see below for Personal MBA Coach’s tips on how to answer the Dartmouth Tuck essays.
+Please see below for Personal MBA Coach’s tips on how to answer the Dartmouth Tuck MBA essays.

 There is a lot to fit into this short 300-word essay.
 While candidates will share their goals in the short answer questions, they may want to use this space to elaborate on these goals.
 If you need help thinking through your goals, we have published a blog with our general tips.

 Next, candidates should reflect upon the skills they will need to succeed in this desired career and SPECIFICALLY how Tuck will help them.
 Be sure to do your research into everything Tuck has to offer and discuss what you will take advantage of on campus and how.
 Tuck has a unique program, and it is more than just being close-knit.
 As always, avoid vague statements here.

-Optional Essay: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
+Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of references, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.
-(300 words maximum)
+(300 words)

 Tuck also has an optional question that should be answered only by those candidates with unique circumstances.
-Read our advice on how to address optional questions here.
+Read our advice on how to address optional essays here.